stride3d/stride/sources/xplat-editor/xplat_editor-todo.md

 ### Open a Stride Project

-- [ ] Have a memory representation
+- [x] Have a memory representation
-	- Use the MSBuild API? (latest .NET 6 is Microsoft.Build 17.3.2)?
+	- [x] Use the MSBuild API? (latest .NET 6 is Microsoft.Build 17.3.2)?
+	- [x] Use the functionalities from Stride.Core.Assets
 - [ ] Have the explorer (read-only) in the UI

 ### Build a Stride project